scientific-python/cookie/docs/pages/guides/gha_basic.md

 You can also make reusable workflows.
 One reason to do this is it allows you to use `needs` or communicate values between workflows.
-It's an easy way to make one workflow (which con contain multiple jobs, even a matrix) depend on anther.
+It's an easy way to make one workflow (which can contain multiple jobs, even a matrix) depend on another.

 To use a reusable workflow, you replace the triggers with: